 Months of entry

 Radiographers work with the latest technology and often in fast paced environments where a clear head and an organised approach is key to safe practice.
-Through this course you build on your prior learning of anatomy and physiology to develop a critical understanding of contemporary radiography practice.
+You build on your prior learning of anatomy and physiology to develop a critical understanding of contemporary radiography practice.
 You gain the skills to be a safe, autonomous, caring, professional practitioner.
 Core skills underpinning radiography include dispensing ionising radiation, interpreting medical image appearances, care of the patient and use of technology.
 We take a problem-based approach to learning, which includes opportunities to share learning with students from other allied health professions to promote teamwork and engagement.
-Successful completion of the course provides eligibility to apply for registration with the Health and Care Professions Council and membership of the Society and College of Radiographers.Professional accreditation
+Successful completion of the course provides eligibility to apply for registration with the Health and Care Professions Council and membership of the Society and College of Radiographers.

 What you study

 This is a unique, progressive and integrated fast-track course.
 It incorporates natural sciences, clinical sciences, health policy and research methods.
 The course would especially suit applicants with a biomedical sciences or anatomy background.
 We take a problem-based approach to learning, which includes opportunities to share learning with students from other allied health professions.
-We promote teamwork and an appreciation of how other disciplines contribute to health care.How you learn
+We promote teamwork and an appreciation of how other disciplines contribute to health care.

-In University, learning is facilitated by lecture, seminar, group work and problem-based learning.
-In addition the medical imaging team has access to IT facilities and a proportion of teaching is supported via computer program which simulates the taking of x-rays plus special image retrieval and display systems.
+On campus, learning is facilitated through lectures, seminars, group work and problem-based learning.
+In addition the medical imaging team has access to IT facilities and a proportion of teaching is supported through a computer program which simulates the taking of x-rays plus special image retrieval and display systems.

-A range of assessment methods is used including written assignment, presentation and oral and written examinations.
-If you choose to complete the major project module of the MSc you will be required to write a journal article.Career opportunities
+A range of assessment methods are used including written assignment, presentation and oral and written examinations.
+If you choose to complete the major project module of the MSc you are required to write a journal article.

 Graduates in diagnostic radiography are a vital part of modern health care and employment opportunities are available in the UK and abroad.